Matthew James Holman is a writer and academic, based in London.

 and the visual arts, especially in relation to questions of conflict and

-My work has appeared in
+My art and literary criticism has appeared in Apollo,

 The Art Newspaper (where

-I often contribute the Big Review feature), Burlington Contemporary, Critical Quarterly, Essays and Studies, Frieze, Jacobin, New Left Review, Poetry Review, The White Review, The Times
+I often contribute the Big Review feature), Burlington Contemporary, Frieze, Jacobin, Literary Review, New Left Review, Poetry Review, The White Review, The Times

-Jean-Michel Basquiat, Daniel Crews-Chubb, Françoise Gilot, Emily Kraus, Christopher Le Brun, Megan Rooney, Gideon Rubin, Yves Tanguy, and Mark
+on Frank Auerbach, Jean-Michel Basquiat, Daniel Crews-Chubb, Theodore Ereira-Guyer, Françoise Gilot, Emily Kraus, Sir Christopher Le Brun, Megan Rooney, Gideon Rubin, and Mark Wallinger.
+I am a member of the International Association of Art Critics

 (AICA) and have lectured extensively on contemporary art and curatorial practice, including at